brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 }
 ```

-And then we unpack each of these `...`s through the appropriate `operator...`s.
+And then we unpack each of these `...`s through the appropriate structured bindings
+rules.

 Similarly, `tuple_cat` would be: